 There’s something just so fun about leap day.
 I think it must be the novelty of a day that only happens every 4 years and the feeling that you get a bonus day!
-My half birthday falls on leap day so I always feel a little extra special that day.

 We wanted to create a day of exciting leap day activities that were still meaningful.
 We chose to focus our activities on outerspace, particularly the first moon walk and Neil Armstrong’s famous “one giant leap.”
 Even if you don’t use our set, there are lots of ideas here for a fun space themed day!

 Note: We created this for leap day but that doesn’t mean these activities are only usable once every four years.
 These ideas and resources would complement any space unit, would work wonderfully for easy sub plans, or make a great themed review day at the end of the year.
 Really, you can celebrate space and learning any day of the year!
+We also include a version of the resources that doesn’t heavily reference leap years so you can use these same materials for a space review day on non leap years!

 Take a look at what we have planned for our One Giant Leap (Day) Celebration!